ansible/ansible-ai-connect-operator/docs/aap-wca-integrations.md

 2. `AI provider API Key`: API key obtained from your IBM Cloud account
 3. `AI provider Model Name`: An e.g.: `8e7de79b-8bc2-43cc-9d20-c4207cd92fec<|sepofid|>granite-3b`

+## Advanced Configuration: Using secrets for configs

-You can also use an existing `Secret` to store these _sensitive_ values.
+You can create `Secrets` to store these _sensitive_ values beforehand.
 See [here](using-external-configuration-secrets.md#model-service-secret) for instructions.